inmanta/inmanta-core/docs/reference/projectyml.rst

     when ``use-system-config`` is set to true (other pip-related environment variables are not overridden).

-    For example, in the production scenario above, if the following pip environment variables were set by mistake on the server running the compiler: ``PIP_INDEX_URL=https://devpi.example.com/dev/`` and ``PIP_PRE=true``, the config used in the end would still be the one defined in the project.yml, namely ``index-url=https://devpi.example.com/stable/`` and ``pre=false``.
+    For example, in the production scenario above, if the following pip environment variables happened to be set on the server running the compiler: ``PIP_INDEX_URL=https://devpi.example.com/dev/`` and ``PIP_PRE=true``, the config used in the end would still be the one defined in the project.yml, namely ``index-url=https://devpi.example.com/stable/`` and ``pre=false``.